avahidi/mesa/README.rst

 MESA
 ====

 *mesa* is a command line utility for recording and comparing execution times.
-You can use it to track performance of an application over time.
+You can use it to track performance of applications you are developing over time.

 Usage
 -----